 Reuse what we already have

 Just like reducing, reusing is something that’s pretty easy to do here and there around the home.
-These two green lifestyle tips often go hand in hand, because reusing something we already own means that we’re reducing our overall carbon footprint!
+These two lifestyle tips often go hand in hand, because reusing something we already own means that we’re reducing our overall carbon footprint!

 Convertible cribs are a great example of an item that was designed to be reused.
 They convert from a crib to a daybed, then to a toddler bed (with a partial railing), then a daybed, and finally, a full bed.
 This makes reducing how much furniture you’ll need for one child simple, because the same item can be used throughout different life stages.
 Sleeper furniture is another example.
 Futons and sofa beds can be used as a couch but also transform into a daybed or full bed when you have guests over.

 Reusing items can be just as easy in other parts of the home.
 Old pasta sauce jars are great for canning and pickling in the kitchen.
-Empty egg cartons can be dropped off at your local food bank, which can use them to repackage eggs they’ve purchased in bulk.
+Empty egg cartons can be dropped off at your local food bank, so they can use them to repackage eggs they’ve purchased in bulk.
 Old yogurt containers are perfect for sending home leftovers with friends, or for mixing paints and other craft items, and brown shipping paper is a great glass cleaner.
 (It also creates a charmingly classic look when used for holiday wrapping!)
 You can even use old toothbrushes to clean under your nails after gardening, or to scrub mushrooms during dinner prep.

 The process of reusing things gives us lots of space to get creative, and every little bit helps.